simbleau/simbleau.github.io/_posts/2023-11-20-using-vello-for-video-games.md

 ### Demo

 **Is the frame immediately below solid black?** Vong uses compute shaders.
-Make sure your browser is updated to [Chrome M113](https://chromestatus.com/feature/6213121689518080) or another browser compatible with [WebGPU](https://caniuse.com/?search=webgpu)!
+Make sure your browser is updated to [Chrome M113](https://chromestatus.com/feature/6213121689518080) or another browser compatible with [WebGPU](https://caniuse.com/?search=webgpu)!\
+*Edit 1/31: It seems Firefox Nightly, even with the WebGPU flag, is having issues.
+For now, please use Chrome.*

 {% include iframe.html src=page.vongDemo %}